 The student's academic record is reviewed each semester.
-A degree students is considered "in good standing" when they maintain a minimum of 3.0 grade point average and when a certificate student maintains a 2.5 grade point average.
-If a degree student's cumulative grade point average falls below a 3.0, or if a certificate student's cumulative grade point average falls below a 2.5, the student is automatically placed on academic probation.
+A graduate student is considered "in good standing" when they maintain a minimum of 3.0 grade point average and when an undergraduate student maintains a 2.0 grade point average.
+If a graduate student's cumulative grade point average falls below a 3.0, or if an undergraduate student's cumulative grade point average falls below a 2.0, the student is automatically placed on academic probation.

 If the student improves his or her cumulative grade point average to the minimum standard during the subsequent semester, the student is automatically removed from probation.
 If a student remains on probation for two consecutive semesters, he or she may be subject to dismissal.
-Any student in a degree program whose grade point average falls below 1.0 for a semester is subject to dismissal at the end of that semester.
+Any student in any graduate program whose grade point average falls below 1.5 for a semester is subject to dismissal at the end of that semester.
+Any undergraduate student whose grade point average falls below a 1.0 for a semester is subject to dismissal at the end of that semester.
 If a student is dismissed for not meeting academic standards, the student may appeal by using the Academic Appeal Process.